 Guy ThomasI'm an actuary and investor, and an honorary lecturer at the University of Kent.

-- Academic papers risk classification, price discrimination (optimisation), taxable portfolio management, non-linear stochastic asset model, etc etc...
+Academic papers risk classification, loss coverage, price discrimination (optimisation), taxable portfolio management, non-linear stochastic asset model, etc etc...

 ABSTRACT: This paper investigates equilibrium in an insurance market where risk classification is restricted.
 Insurance demand is characterised by an iso-elastic function with a single elasticity parameter.
 We characterise the equilibrium by three quantities: equilibrium premium; level of adverse selection; and “loss coverage”, defned as the expected population losses compensated by insurance.
 We find that equilibrium premium and adverse selection increase monotonically with demand elasticity, but loss coverage first increases and then decreases.
 We argue that loss coverage represents the efficacy of insurance for the whole population; and therefore, if demand elasticity is sufficiently low, adverse selection is not always a bad thing. pdf (17 pages) This paper was awarded a prize In June 2015 by the International Actuarial Association!